Josetemitayo96/Jenkins-demo/README.md

 - nodejs(nodeJSInstallationName: 'nodejs'): allow us to run npm, using the tool 'nodejs' in our jenkins

 - docker.withRegistry('https://index.docker.io/v1/', 'dockerhub') : Means doing something in docker with a standard registry 'https://index.docker.io/v1/' and login with 'dockerhub' credentials in our jenkins

+- Go to your jenkins dashboard and install the docker pipeline plugin